Have you ever questioned why the number of people suffering with cardiovascular disease is rising?

 Nutritional, herbal and/or lifestyle therapies alone may be effective in the management of cardiovascular disease, however, can also be beneficial when used alongside other medications prescribed.

-We are more than comfortable to work alongside your doctor in cardiovascular management.
+We are more than comfortable to work alongside your doctor and/or cardiologist in cardiovascular management.